chaiNNer-org/chaiNNer/New Iterator/README.md

 2. For each lineage, there exists one implicit collector.
 3. Given an auto iterated node with side effects over lineage L, connect this node to the implicit collector of L.

-These rules ensure that all nodes with side effects run while the chainner can still eliminate dead nodes.
+These rules ensure that all nodes with side effects run, while the chainner can still eliminate dead nodes.

 Note: Since auto iteration is equivalent to a `map` operation, we assume that auto iterated nodes can always be connected to an implicit collector.
 This includes nodes like *View Image* and *Save Image* that have no connectable outputs.